fx37/Asymmetrik-Mobile-Keyboard/README.txt

-MobilrKeyboard
+MobileKeyboard
 By, Winston Tong

 This is my implementation of the Mobile Device Keyboard challenged by Asymmetrik.

-I used Java Swing to implement the UI.
+I used Java Swing to implement a UI which mimics the autocompletion feature of real mobile devices.

 Interface Specification